marcosstevens2012/celest-personal-trainer/README.md

-# Celest Personal Trainer
+# 🏋️‍♂️ Celest Personal Trainer Platform

-Plataforma de gestión para entrenadores personales construida con Turborepo y Next.js.
+A comprehensive personal training management platform built with modern web technologies.
+This monorepo contains all the applications needed to run a complete personal training business.

-## 🏗️ Arquitectura
+## 🚀 Applications

 ### Monorepo Structure